EMPLOYEE ACCOMMODATIONS

 Hear what your fellow HR professionals are saying about this event:

 “Presenter is VERY knowledgeable.
-Appreciate the tips and many examples and resources.
-Also appreciate that she provided her contact and encouraged attendees to reach out with specific inquiries.”
+Appreciate the tips, many examples and resources.
+Appreciate that she provided her contact and encouraged attendees to reach out with specific inquiries.”

 “Very interesting and knowledgeable—wonderful source of information.
 Enjoyed what she brought to the class.
 She answered many questions and talked about real topics experienced.”